 We have already enabled SNMP on the Cisco router (refer to the configuration above).
 We are using SNMPv2c with a community string of “snmp123”.

 Since it is easier to monitor using SNMP, we can also enable SNMP on our Windows Test Server.

-Note: We don’t need to do anything on the Windows Server on which PRTG will be installed because PRTG installs a local probe on this system with which it uses to monitor the server.
+Note: We don’t need to do anything on the Windows Server on which PRTG will be installed because PRTG installs a local probe on this system with which it uses to monitor the server on your LAN.

-You can follow the steps here to enable SNMP on different operating systems.
+You can follow the steps here to enable SNMP on different operating systems which is used primarily for polling and Monitoring Operating Systems and networked devices.
 I will show the steps for Windows Server 2012 here since we need to do it for the Test Server.
 First open Server Manager and click on Add Roles and Features:

 Check the SNMP Service box and then click Add Features.